isb-cgc/examples-R/inst/doc/ExpressionandMethylationCorrelation.md

 expressionTable = "isb-cgc:tcga_201507_alpha.mRNA_UNC_HiSeq_RSEM"
 methylationTable = "isb-cgc:tcga_201507_alpha.DNA_Methylation_betas"
 # Add any additional clauses to be applied in WHERE to limit the methylation data further.
+# (These specific filters are used here just to make the query run faster.
+If a query returns
+#  very large results, they may need to be handled differently.
+This query should take < 20s)
-andWhere = "AND SampleTypeLetterCode = 'TP' AND Study = 'CESC'"
+andWhere = "AND SampleTypeLetterCode = 'TP' AND Study = 'CESC' AND CHR = '9'"
-# Do not correlate unless there are at least this many observations available
+# Do not correlate unless there are at least this many observations available:
-minimumNumberOfObservations = 30
+minNumObs = 30

 # Now we are ready to run the query.
+(Should return 6110 rows.)
-result = DisplayAndDispatchQuery(file.path(sqlDir, "expression-methylation-correlation.sql"),
+result = DisplayAndDispatchQuery(
+     file.path(sqlDir, "expression-methylation-correlation.sql"),
                project=project,
                replacements=list("_EXPRESSION_TABLE_"=expressionTable,
                                  "_METHYLATION_TABLE_"=methylationTable,
-                                                   "#_AND_WHERE_"=andWhere,
-                                                   "_MINIMUM_NUMBER_OF_OBSERVATIONS_"=minimumNumberOfObservations))
+                                 "_AND_WHERE_"=andWhere,
+                                 "_MINIMUM_NUMBER_OF_OBSERVATIONS_"=minNumObs))
 ```

 ```
 # Compute the correlation between expression and methylation data.

 SELECT
   HGNC_gene_symbol,
   Probe_ID,
   COUNT(1) AS num_observations,
-  CORR(normalized_count, Beta_Value) AS correlation,
+  CORR(log2_count, Beta_Value) AS correlation,
 FROM (
   # We select the sample-barcode, gene-symbol, gene-expression, probe-id, and beta-value
   # from a "JOIN" of the gene expression data and the methylation data.
+Note that we log-
+  # transform the expression since the value in the table is a normalized_count value.
   SELECT
     expr.SampleBarcode,
     HGNC_gene_symbol,
-    normalized_count,
+    LOG2(normalized_count+1) AS log2_count,
     Probe_ID,
     Beta_value
   FROM
     [isb-cgc:tcga_201507_alpha.mRNA_UNC_HiSeq_RSEM] AS expr
   JOIN EACH ( FLATTEN ( (
         # We select the sample-barcode, sample-type, study-name, probe-id, beta-value, and gene-symbol
-          # from a "JOIN" of the methylation data and the methylation annotation tables
+        # from the results of a "JOIN" of the methylation data and the methylation annotation tables
         # which are joined on the CpG probe id that exists in both tables.
-          # ( for speed we are only working with chr9 for now )
+Note that we need to
+        # FLATTEN this because the UCSC.RefGene information is a (potentially) repeated field.
         SELECT
           SampleBarcode,
           SampleTypeLetterCode,
           Study,
           Probe_ID,
           Beta_Value,
+	  CHR,
           UCSC.RefGene_Name
         FROM
           [isb-cgc:tcga_201507_alpha.DNA_Methylation_betas] AS methData